modular/modular/KGEN/docs/public/programming-manual.md

 `@always_inline("nodebug")`: same thing but without debug information so you don't step into the + method on Int.

+### `@parameter` decorator

+The `@parameter` decorator can be placed on nested functions that capture runtime values to create "parametric" capturing closures.
+This is an unsafe feature in Mojo, because we do not currently model the lifetimes of capture-by-reference.
+A particular aspect of this feature is that it allows closures that captures runtime values to be passed as parameter values.

 ### Magic operators